 Our Austin Story - Finding Fisterra

-We are caring polymath people who promote personal & social well-being on a community, national, & global scale through the arts, aided by science and technology.
+We are caring polymath people who promote personal & social well-being on a local, national, & global scale through the arts, aided by science and technology.

-FRIENDS OF FISTERRA members commit to supporting Fisterra with an annual minimum donation of $1,000 or $2500 per year for three years.
-The impact of this core group of caring polymaths is fundamental and plays a vital role in propelling Fisterra projects forward.
+FRIENDS OF FISTERRA members commit to supporting our projects.
+The impact of this core group of caring polymaths is fundamental and plays a vital role in propelling our mission forward.
 100% of your contribution goes to paying artists.

 We're a cultural partner utilizing art to inspire and revitalize people and communities in Austin.
-Each season our events range from "draw-in" breakfasts with local individuals experiencing homelessness, to dance workshops drawing international artists from our network of 15k+ members, to interactive multi-media installations, and our annual festival, Theorist Fest.
+Each season our events range from Draw Together (our community blockparty for neighbors experiencing homessness), to dance workshops, performances, interactive multi-media installations, and our annual festival, Theorist Fest.
 Join our family network of over 15k members worldwide and amplify Homegrown Art!

 Fisterra was founded by visual artist and entrepreneur, Jennifer Chenoweth.
 Austin Way featured Chenoweth’s project the XYZ Atlas on the cover of their “Art of the City” issue in 2016.
 Using community input to map emotional experiences of residents of Austin, Chenoweth created a mixed-media installation called the “XYZ Atlas: the Hedonic Map of Austin”, which culminated in an exhibition at the high point of collective experience, Zilker Park in May of 2016.
 The Downtown Austin Alliance commissioned XYZ Atlas: Congress Avenue in 2017.
 Jennifer presented the XYZ Atlas at TEDMED 2017.
-In 2019, Chenoweth appointed dance and technology duo Amy Morrow as Artistic Director and represented the project at The Augmenting Cities Conference produced by Niantic and the Knight Foundation.
+In 2019, Chenoweth appointed Amy Morrow As Artistic Director and represented the project at The Augmenting Cities Conference produced by Niantic and the Knight Foundation.